 Students Overcome Obstacles to Walk at Graduation

-Published on October 2, 2013 by Staff Writer
+Published on October 2, 2013 by arothstein

 (MERIDIAN) Broadview University has produced four more graduates who are ready for the Treasure Valley workforce.
 On Friday, Sept.
 27, the group of students became the fourth official graduating class at the Boise campus.
 The graduates represent the university’s massage therapy and veterinary technology programs.
 An online student from the Minnesota School of Business, which is a sister school to Broadview University, drove more than 600 miles from central California just to participate in the graduation ceremony.

 The graduates’ friends, family and staff members gathered in the school’s commons area to share their special moment.
 Following opening remarks, graduate Heather Nehrig spoke to the crowd—sharing a story about her experience at Broadview University.
 Nehrig, a massage therapy program graduate, said she faced many, many obstacles just so she could complete her studies.

 “An adult choosing to go back to college or school can create absolute chaos and upheaval in their lives,” Nehrig said.
 “After spending the past two years here at Broadview University, I can certainly agree.
 I stepped down from a secure, topped-out position to pursue this dream, and ended up with no money, no job, no car and living in a motel.
 It sure helped me learn more about myself and helped me to become who I am today.”

 Following her speech, and the keynote address by Broadview University’s Associate Director of Admissions Ann Wood, academic honors were awarded to Nehrig and fellow massage therapy program graduate Stephanie Wheeling.
 The graduates’ degrees were then conferred.